Security-Onion-Solutions/securityonion-docs/network.rst

 Network Visibility
 ==================

+In the last section, you logged into :ref:`soc` and you may have seen some network-based IDS alerts from Suricata or some protocol metadata logs from Zeek.
+How did those logs get generated?
 This section covers the various processes that Security Onion uses to analyze and log network traffic.

 .. toctree::
    :maxdepth: 2